Swampcritter/ddwrapper/README.md

 it has a combination of a unique pre-configuration recipe and then the variables are found in a conf.yaml file as a template.

+This wrapper cookbook actually HAS the JournalD and Windows Event Logs capability, ready to deploy.

 Configure APM Monitoring
 ---------